qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 [Git Hooks](https://githooks.com/) were mentioned as an example of prior art.
 There isn't much to go on here.
 There is no analog for a transform script in git.
 Git hooks are the closest concept, but only allow the user to receive notifications and interrupt the commit process, not affect the commit itself

+[macros](https://en.wikipedia.org/wiki/Macro_(computer_science)) in spreadsheet programs like Excel, Google Sheets, and OpenOffice have some analogue to what we're doing.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions